Brprb08/orbital-control-simulator/README.md

    git clone https://github.com/Brprb08/space-orbit-simulation.git
    ```
 2. Open the project in Unity Hub
-3. Load the scene: `Assets/Scenes/OrbitSimulation.unity`
+3. Load `Assets/Scenes/OrbitSimulation.unity`
-4. Press `Play` in the Unity Editor
+4. Press `Play`

-The native physics backend is provided as a precompiled 64-bit DLL in `Assets/Plugins/x86_64/`.
-You do not need to compile the DLL yourself.
+The physics backend is included as a precompiled 64-bit DLL in Assets/Plugins/x86_64/, so you don’t need to build it yourself.

-The following runtime dependencies are also included to support the C++ plugin:

-- `libgcc_s_seh-1.dll`
-- `libstdc++-6.dll`
-- `libwinpthread-1.dll`

-These are required on systems that do not have the GCC installed.
+A few runtime DLLs are included alongside it (libgcc, libstdc++, etc.) to avoid dependency issues on systems without a local GCC install.

-### Build and Run (Standalone Executable)
+### Standalone Build (Windows)

-To build and run the simulator as a Windows application:
+If you want to run it as a standalone app

-1. In Unity, open the menu:

-   - File → Build Settings (or Build Profiles, depending on your version)
+1. Open build settings in Unity

-2. Select **Windows** as the target platform
+2. Select **Windows** as the target platform (64 bit)
-3. Check these settings:

-   - **Architecture**: `Intel 64-bit`
-   - **Build and Run on**: `Local Machine`
-   - Make sure `Scenes/OrbitSimulation` is checked in the Scene List
+4. Make sure the `OrbitSimulation` scene is included

-4. Click **Build**, then select a folder to save the build output.
-5. After the build completes, open the output folder and run the `SpaceOrbit.exe` file
+5. Build and run the generated executable

-All required DLLs (including the native physics plugin and its runtime dependencies) are included automatically, as long as they are in `Assets/Plugins/x86_64/`.
+All required DLLs are included automatically, as long as they are in `Assets/Plugins/x86_64/`.

 ---

-_This project was designed as a technical demonstration of my abilities in simulation engineering, physics programming, and real-time system development._

 [⬆ Back to Top](#orbital-control-simulator)